TheYorouzoya/nand2tetris/README.md

 The same case applies to the Subroutine Table, except that it is reset whenever the compiler gets to a new subroutine.
 Also, whenever the compiler processes a class method, it pushes an entry for an identifier by the name of `this` whose type corresponds to the current class' name.
 Later on, when the method is called via an object, the compiler will effectively "push" this entry as the first argument allowing access to the `this` keyword inside the method body.

 When the compiler encounters an identifier, it looks up its entry in the Subroutine Table.
-If it doesn't find it there, it then looks up the Class Table.
+If it doesn't find it there, it then looks for it in the Class Table.
 If it doesn't find the entry there as well, it... well, it should stop compilation and return an error, telling the user there's an unidentified variable in the program.
 But since we're supposed to assume that the given programs are error-free, we simply keep on compiling instead (which makes this a not-so-smart compiler).

 ### Function Calls and Returns